AlibabaPAI/torchacc/benchmarks/accuracy/README.md

     bash ./llama.sh <ORIGINAL_MODEL_DIR> 1
     ```

-    Run the TorchAcc job using the same script as used for Torch native.
+    Run the TorchAcc job using the same script as used for Torch native. `ORIGINAL_MODEL_DIR` is the path to the original model checkpoint downloaded from HuggingFace or ModelScope. `1` indicates that this training job uses `torchacc`.

 3. Evaluate Original